Vikmanatus/express-typescript-starterkit/README.md

 yarn watch
 ```

+### 🐛 Debugging the project

+If you want to run the project with VSCode debugger, simply go to the `Run and debug` section of your IDE

+Then select the `Debug` option from the dropdown menu, and press ▷ to run (F5).

+### Without debugger

-Then, in another terminal please run the following command:
+Please open a second terminal and run the following command:

 ```bash
 yarn dev